decred/dcrdex/README.md

 Cash.
 The following release will include Ethereum support with a native light wallet.

 1. For Bitcoin, [Bitcoin Core v0.21 or v22 or v23](https://bitcoincore.org/en/download/) (bitcoind or bitcoin-qt) wallet.
 Descriptor wallets are not supported in v0.21.
-Alternatively, you man use the native light wallet.
+Alternatively, you can use the native light wallet.
 2. For Decred, [dcrd](https://github.com/decred/dcrd) and [dcrwallet](https://github.com/decred/dcrwallet), installed from the [v1.7.x release binaries](https://github.com/decred/decred-release/releases), or built from the `release-v1.7` branches.
-Alternatively you may use Decrediton or the dcrwallet application in SPV mode, or the native light wallet.
+Alternatively, you may use Decrediton or the dcrwallet application in SPV mode, or the native light wallet.
 3. For Litecoin, [Litecoin Core v0.21.x](https://litecoin.org/).
 Alternatively, you may use an external Electrum-LTC wallet with the name "default_wallet".
 4. For Dogecoin, [Dogecoin Core v1.14.5+](https://dogecoin.com/).